-I’m, of course, blessed to work with an experienced and amazing co-author and you’ll get great insights to what we do with actionable tips for how you can do it too!
-We’ve worked with big brands and are active on social media every single day.
-We’ve tested all the tips and tried all the services that we talk about.
+I'm, of course, blessed to work with an experienced and amazing co-author, and you'll get great insights to what we do with actionable tips for how you can do it too!
+We've worked with big brands and are active on social media daily.
+We've tested all the tips and tried all the services that we talk about.

-For beginners overwhelmed by too many choices, as well as seasoned professionals eager to improve their game, The Art of Social Media is full of tactics that have been proven to work in the real world.
+For beginners overwhelmed by too many choices and seasoned professionals eager to improve their game, The Art of Social Media is full of tactics that have been proven to work in the real world.

 Or as we put it, “great stuff, no fluff.”
 Ready to get reading?
 Click here to grab your copy of The Art of Social Media: Power Tips for Power Users

 The Art of Social Media is an international best-seller after being published in twelve countries and fourteen languages!
 It's been in the #1 spot on Amazon for Social Media for Business since its launch in December 2014.

 We have hundreds of amazing reviews!
 Here's a few of them:

 “In the grand scheme of things the Internet is SO new that there hasn't been enough time to write all the rules and turn it into a science.

 If the rules ever do get written Guy Kawasaki and Peg Fitzpatrick are probably two of the people that will help write them.”